Changing the World by Changing Me – Individual Transformation that Empowers Healthy Collective Social Change

 This session is IDEAL for those who are about to enter college or who are underclasswo/men in college.
 Santos asks the question: Is your professional/academic program of study aligned with your core values and Dream?
 Participants will identify their core values and create a personal mission statement in the form of a short poem or song.
 We will assess our talents, passion, and accrued soft skills while referencing our DREAM profession and lifestyle.
 Finally participants will assess what skills, training, and experiences are needed to “Live their Dreams”.

-Jonathan Santos aka “Santos”, of African American and Puerto Rican descent grew up in New York City and completed high school in Japan.
-(He also lived in South Korea and studied abroad in China).
-He is an artist, poet, songwriter, cultural organizer and father..
+Jonathan Santos aka “Santos”, of African American and Puerto Rican descent was born in New York City but was raised in Asia.
+He completed high school in Japan, lived in South Korea and studied abroad in China.
+He is an artist, poet, songwriter, cultural organizer and father.
 Often recognized for his role in the documentary “American Textures,” his works focus on social, intra-personal, and environmental justice, always starting with self as his latest CD title I’m Changing the World, by Changing Me suggests.
 Santos is a change agent, connecting the power of spoken word, music, storytelling and performance for people of all ages.
 His work in schools and colleges ignites young people to think about their role in this world and using their voices for powerful good.
 He is also especially engaged in the African American community to empower and heal the youth of the next generation and to find pathways for young African Americans to join the world table and define themselves in a positive local and global context.
 His presentations and workshops will propel attendees to explore and discover their paths – not only in their community, but in this world – and he will do it with heart, soul, and inevitably a dash of spoken word and song, as his guitar follows him everywhere!
 Santos is greatly influenced by Tai-Chi , is a Sifu instructor and earned a BA in Political Science.